 Next time you need a bouquet, don’t forget about forget-me-nots!
-They’re a delicate but beautiful flower, with a storied past, rich with symbolism.
+A delicate but beautiful flower, with a storied past, and rich with symbolism.

 “Sending you forget-me-nots, to help me to remember.
 Baby please forget me not, I want you to remember.”

 The name ‘myosotis’ comes from the Greek word meaning “mouse’s ear,” as its leaves resemble that of a mouses ear.
 This genus consists of approximately 200 species, that provide tons of variation.
 While you can find forget me nots in many different colors, from pink to white, to orange, they are definitely most commonly associated with the bluish/purple shade.